 Awards that enable other awards

 Receiving some awards enables you to apply for others.
 The higher-level PhD Canada Graduate Scholarships (at $35,000 or above) enable you to apply for the $6,000 Michael Smith Foreign Study Supplement which funds a research stint abroad.
-These “enabling” awards are more common for federal and provincial awards.
+These “enabling” awards are more common for federal and provincial scholarships.
 Check the award holder’s guide before you apply to see if anything else is enabled.

 More competitive awards tend to require more work, but you should focus on the amount of non-reusable work they require.
 An application requiring a project proposal and a brief bio is fine: this work can be easily reused in other contexts, such as for a manuscript and a conference presentation bio.

 Non-reusable work is the amount of useless work required: the effort that is specific to the application, especially if the agency only funds people once.
 This includes filling out detailed forms on the application website or writing a response that you’ll never use again, such as a scholarship essay or a description of how your project fits the funding mandate.
-Minimising non-reusable work gives you more time to write a publishable paper rather than an unpublishable essay that will be hastily skimmed by two application reviewers.
+Minimising non-reusable work gives you more time to write a publishable paper rather than an unpublishable essay that will be hastily skimmed by a couple application reviewers.
 Professors estimate that at least half of the time spent on grant preparation constitutes such non-reusable work.1

 Sometimes you’ll be on the fence about whether or not to apply.
 For awards with larger expected values (e.g., $1,000), it is often worthwhile to apply anyway.
 A hastily written but complete application is usually better than not submitting one at all.
 When in a rut, aim for pretty good rather than perfect.
-One of my colleagues was hesitant about applying for an internal scholarship due the next day that required a thousand-word essay on why she is a good candidate.
+One of my colleagues was hesitant about applying for an internal scholarship due the next day that required a thousand-word essay on why she would be a good candidate.
 Because the award was internal, she knew few people would apply and she suspected even fewer would bother to write such an essay.
 She estimated that she could churn out a passable version in three hours, so I told her to go for it.
 That three hours turned into six, but she was awarded $3,000 a week later.

 I had a similar experience.
 Students can present SSHRC-funded research at the yearly Storytellers competition in which you submit a short video or essay on your research.
 The 25 winners across the country get $3,000 and present at a national conference.
 I figured that the large majority of students working on SSHRC-funded research would not write an essay or make a video.
 I also figured that if the entire application could be done in a day, then making a video in any case could serve as some useful and quick scientific communication.
 I decided I would spend exactly one day making a video.
-I wrote a script, balanced my phone on tenuously stacked boxes, and filmed myself in my supervisor’s office.
+I wrote a script, balanced my phone on a tenuous stack of boxes, and filmed myself in my supervisor’s office.
 I did it all in one cut to avoid editing.
 My suspicions were right: few people applied and I got $3,000 and a trip across the country.
 After seeing my success, my colleague followed the same strategy.
 He made his own video in a day (but smartly avoided the tenuous boxes) and got the same award a couple years later.
 These small initial awards can act as kindling before the rich-get-richer cycle starts fanning the funding flames.

 Red flags to avoid